Feature-oriented programming: FOMDD

 There are $\tbinom{4}{2}$ possible paths to derive the bytecode b_{3} of parser p_{3} from the grammar g_{h} of parser h.
 Each path represents a metaprogram whose execution generates the target object (b_{3}) from the starting object (g_{f}).

 There is a potential optimization: traversing each arrow of a commuting diagram has a cost.
 The cheapest (i.e., shortest) path between two objects in a commuting diagram is a geodesic, which represents the most efficient metaprogram that produces the target object from a given object.

 Note: A “cost metric” need not be a monetary value; cost may be measured in production time, peak or total memory requirements, power consumption, or some informal metric like “ease of explanation”, or a combination of the above (e.g., multi-objective optimization).
 The idea of a geodesic is general, and should be understood and appreciated from this more general context.

 Note: It is possible for there to be m starting objects and n ending objects in a geodesic; when m=1 and n>1, this is the Directed Steiner Tree Problem, which is NP-hard.

 Commuting diagrams are important for at least two reasons: (1) there is the possibility of optimizing the generation of artifacts (e.g., geodesics) and (2) they specify different ways of constructing a target object from a starting object.
 A path through a diagram corresponds to a tool chain: for an FOMDD model to be consistent, it should be proven (or demonstrated through testing) that all tool chains that map one object to another in fact yield equivalent results.
 If this is not the case, then either there is a bug in one or more of the tools or the FOMDD model is wrong.

 Note: the above ideas were inspired by category theory.

+Metamodels

+Feature-oriented software development (FOSD) is a general paradigm for software generation, where a model of a product line is a tuple of 0-ary and 1-ary functions (program transformations).
+This page discusses a more abstract concept of models of product lines of product lines (PL**2) called metamodels, and product lines of product lines of product lines called meta-metamodels (PL**3), and further abstract concepts.

+A metamodel is a model whose instances are models.
+A GenVoca model of a product line is a tuple whose components are features (0-ary or 1-ary functions).
+An extension (a.k.a. delta or refinement) of a model is a "meta-feature", which is a tuple of deltas that can modify an existing product line by modifying existing features and adding new features.
+As a simple example, consider GenVoca model M that contains three features a-c: